ujjwalmishra09/httpecho/README.md

 These codes are works on only Linux platform.

-Two compile the code type following commands in terminal.
+To compile the code type following commands in terminal.

 $ cc -o server server.c